The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Analysis of RS solution

-\paragraph{Dependence on the label bias $\rho$:} Figure \ref{fig: relative generalization error} shows the ratio of the generalization error obtained by ST \eqref{eq: rs generalization error} to the SL (ridge-regularized logistic regression) with a labeled dataset of size $N(\alpha_L + \alpha_U \times T)$.
-The generalization error of the supervised learning is obtained by the formula in \citep{mignacco2020role}, and the regularization parameter for SL is also optimized by the Nelder-Mead method.
+\paragraph{Dependence on the label bias:} Figure \ref{fig: relative generalization error} shows the ratio of the generalization error obtained by ST \eqref{eq: rs generalization error} to the SL (ridge-regularized logistic regression) with a labeled dataset of size $N(\alpha_L + \alpha_U \times T)$.
+The generalization error of SL is obtained by the formula in \citep{mignacco2020role}.
 When the label imbalance is absent ($\rho=1/2$) and the total number of iterations $T$ is large, the performance of ST is almost compatible with the SL with the same data size but with the true label.
 This observation is compatible with previous studies \citep{oymak2020statistical, oymak2021theoretical, frei2022}.
-On the other hand, when there is a label imbalance, the performance of ST does not approach that of SL, even if we use the optimized regularization and the threshold $\Gamma$ of PLS.
+On the other hand, when there is a label imbalance, the performance of ST does not approach that of SL, even if we optimize the regularization parameter and the threshold of PLS.
 This point is more apparent in Figure \ref{fig: relative generalization error absolute deviation}.
 Although PLS improves the generalization error, especially when the total number of iterations are small (see Figure \ref{fig: vs PLS all}), ST's performance still significantly degrades as the label bias grows.
 Similarly, Figure \ref{fig: cosine similarity} shows the cosine similarity \eqref{eq: cosine similarity} between the direction of the classification plane $\hat{\bm{w}}^{(t)}$ and the cluster center $\bm{v}$.
 The cosine similarity monotonically increases as the number of the total iteration grows.
 However, the growth is slow in label-biased cases.